 If you love regular-sized fajitas, then these bitesize versions from BBC Good Food made with chipotle chicken are sure to become a firm favourite.

-Each fajita is 41 calories apiece, with 3g of protein, 2g fat, and just 1g of sugar; making this a low-calorie, high-protein snack, that will keep you full for longer.
-These spicy Mexican nibbles are made in batches, which can either be shared with someone you live with, or frozen, so you can enjoy them whenever suits you.
+Each fajita is 41 calories apiece, with 3g of protein, 2g fat, and just 1g of sugar; making this a low-calorie, high-protein snack that’ll keep you full for longer.
+These spicy Mexican nibbles are made in batches, which can either be shared with someone you live with or frozen, so you can enjoy them whenever suits you.

 Or if you’d prefer a veggie option, then you might want to check out this veggie tortilla roll ups recipe from Culinary Hill.